inversion-api/inversion-engine/README.md

 ### Gradle, Maven, etc.

-If you want to extend Snooze as part of a custom application, you can use jitpack to pull your preferred branch dirctly from GitHub into your project.
+If you want to extend Snooze as part of a custom application, you can use jitpack to pull your preferred branch directly from GitHub into your project.

 ```gradle
 repositories {